-Astute searchers have increasingly noted Google SERPs adding images next to regular organic listings, especially in mobile search.
-Here are a couple examples:
+Updated for 2022: Astute searchers have increasingly noted Google SERPs adding images next to regular organic listings, especially in mobile search.
+Here are two examples:

-I want an image next to my Google results, too!
+You should get an image next to your mobile Google results, too!

 Business image thumbnails like these are one example of what Google calls SERP enhancements.
 It’s important to remember that Google will do what they want to do.
 Nothing will guarantee an image with your listing, but you can do a few things to nudge Google toward that goal.

 Add several good images to your GMB listing, and don’t forget to add a profile photo and logo.
 Google sometimes uses data and assets from biz listings to enhance other, related listings.
 Give them something good to work with.